xgouchet/Elmyr/README.md

 ## Release History

-### 0.4 (2017/06/12)
+### 0.5

- - Add pipe support in regex
- - Add Repeater JUnit rule
+ - Create Strings from CharConstraint
- - Add forgery for primitive / String arrays
+ - Add forgery for String arrays

-### 0.3 (2017/05/29)

- - Add support for Long and Double
- - Add support for Nullable

-### 0.2 (2017/05/24)

- - Kotlin delegates
- - Email and Url generation

-### 0.1 (2017/05/20)

- - Initial version with basic feature
- - JUnit rule
+For more information, read the [Changelog](CHANGELOG.md).

 ## Meta